 One key flaw of the 1986 Immigration Reform and Control Act was its failure to provide a legal immigration program that could respond to labor market demand in times of both high and low unemployment.
 To meet U.S. construction demand, there must be a way for the industry to legally supplement its workforce when there are not enough willing or able American workers.
 An effective guest worker program is not only an economic issue, but also plays a key role in securing our border.
 When legal immigration programs can help us meet labor force demands, a truly secure border becomes a more realistic and achievable goal.

-In September 2017, President Trump announced his decision to rescind DACA and provided Congress with a timeline to provide protections for those currently qualified for the program to remain in the U.S. Further, the President announced his decision to end TPS designations in 2019 for several countries, including Haiti, El Salvador, and Nicaragua.
+In September 2017, President Trump announced his decision to rescind DACA and provided Congress with a timeline to provide protections for those currently qualified for the program to remain in the United States.
+Further, the President announced his decision to end TPS designations in 2019 for several countries, including Haiti, El Salvador and Nicaragua.
 It is estimated that 51,000 TPS designees work in the construction industry.
+Both decisions by President Trump have been temporarily blocked by federal courts.

 to Congressional leadership outlining its support for specific immigration reforms to address the needs of the construction industry.